-Refer to the engine's operator manual for full maintenance, including instructions for changing the oil and coolant and replacing the fuel, oil and air filters.
+Refer to the engine's operator manual for full maintenance, including instructions for changing the oil and cooling water and replacing the fuel, oil and air filters.

-4.3 () Measuring the alternator insulation resistance
+4.3 ()Measuring the alternator insulation resistance

-A 500 V megger is required to measure the alternator insulation resistance
+A 500 V megger is required to measure the alternator insulation resistance.

 If the N-terminal is connected to the earthing system, it must be disconnected from the earth terminal.
 Disconnect the AVR.
+Disconnect the radio interference suppressor.